proveuswrong/website/src/pages/faq.md

 ## I have a question that is not answered here.

-We would be happy to answer if you contact us.
+We can gladly answer if you contact us.
 You can find our contact details in footer.